braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tv_and_ott.md

 ### Apple Vision Pro {#vision-pro}

-Use the Braze Swift SDK to integrate on visionOS.
+Use the Braze Swift SDK to integrate with visionOS.
 Most features available on iOS are also available on visionOS, including:

 - Analytics (sessions, custom events, purchases, etc.)
 - In-App Messaging (data models and UI)